JanethL/project-1-example/README.md

 }
 ```
-//our collide() function we’re checking to see where our squares on our field are not zero then they collide
+//create a collide() function to check where our squares on our field are not zero, if they aren't zero (they collide) return true.

 ```javascript

 // create a collision detect function